About the Journal

 Aims and Scope

-American International Journal of Cancer Studies is an international, double-blind peer-reviewed, open-access journal, published by the American Center of Science and Education.
+American International Journal of Cancer Studies is a Double-Blind Peer-Reviewed Refereed International Journal published by the American Center of Science and Education.
 The journal is published in both print and online versions.
-The online version is free access and download.
+The online version is free to access and download.
 The subject areas include, but are not limited to the following fields:

 - Clinical Trials